KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/docs/software_requirements_specification_final.md

 | classAuthentication   | FR6, FR7, FR11, NFR1, NFR3, NFR5       |
 | Transaction           | FR22, FR24, NFR2, NFR5                 |

+# Software Artifacts
+This section is a description of all the artifacts linked to this project.
+It contains hyperlinks that redirect one to each of those artifacts.

+--include the ppt here too--

 Please note that the project was implemented as a two-course project.
 Please see below the features implemented for this course; CIS 641, Systems Analysis and Design, versus the features implemented for course CIS611, Introduction to Software Engineering.